Welcome to today's edition of the Rush 24-7 podcast.

 Middle of the week, there was Earth Day, which ramped it up to a whole new level of lunacy, and Rush chronicled that well, to be sure.

-Uh and now we find ourselves as the week winds down, looking at just how ardently the White House might really want to beat this drum for uh prosecution, prosecution, mind you, of people who kept this country safe.
+And now we find ourselves, as the week winds down, looking at just how ardently the White House might really want to beat this drum for prosecution, prosecution, mind you, of people who kept this country safe.

 This is one of the grand themes of these times.

-There will always be disagreements between right and left, disagreements between Republicans and Democrats, disagreements between fans of uh President Bush, President Reagan, fans of uh of Barack Obama and Nancy Pelosi and Harry Reed, and and that's fine.
+There will always be disagreements between right and left, disagreements between Republicans and Democrats, disagreements between fans of President Bush, President Reagan, fans of Barack Obama and Nancy Pelosi and Harry Reid.

 It is the sound of free speech.

-But when winning the argument is not enough, when prevailing either at the ballot box or in the public sphere is not enough.
+But when winning the argument is not enough, when prevailing either at the ballot box or in the public sphere is not enough, when you live to drive your opponents from the arena of debate, when you live to criminalize their opposition to your narrative,

 And that's what we're seeing.

-If we haven't met each other, I mean I've uh my dad was in the Air Force for twenty years, and I came of age as an adult in the Reagan years, and and that really just got my concrete dry as to where right and wrong were in terms of politics and a ton of other things as well.
+If we haven't met each other, I mean, my dad was in the Air Force for 20 years, and I came of age as an adult in the Reagan years, and that really just got my concrete dry as to where right and wrong were in terms of politics and a ton of other things as well.

 I don't know what happened to y'all, but maybe that's a whole other talk show.